Annie Sugden: Storylines

 Annie and her second husband, Leonard Kempinski, whom she had married in October, plan to go on holiday to Spain.
 The night they are supposed to fly out, a plane crash into the village.
 As Joe is driving them to the airport, the wing of the plane collides with the car.
 Joe escapes with a broken leg; however, Annie is in a coma for several months.
 The cries of her new granddaughter Victoria Sugden finally wake Annie from her coma but she is devastated to discover Leonard has died.
 Widowed again, Annie is left to mourn a second husband.
 At Jack's wedding to Sarah Connolly, Amos announces that the residents of Beckindale have decided to rename the village Emmerdale, in honour of Annie.
 He remarks that people had voted for the name Emmerdale as they held Annie in such high regard.
 After moving to Spain in July 1994, Annie returns to Emmerdale the following year to bury her son Joe, who had died in a car accident.
 23 years after his first proposal, Amos Brearly proposes to Annie again; this time she accepts.
 Annie and Amos return to Spain where they marry on 5 November 1995, though Annie returns briefly in November 1996 to ask Jack to sell Emmerdale Farm; he refuses.
 After a 13-year absence, Annie returns to the village for Jack's funeral.
 Jack had been staying with her in Spain and had suffered a fatal heart attack; she accompanies his body to Emmerdale.
 She grieves with Jack's family, which includes his widow Diane Sugden, Victoria, and his adoptive son Andy Sugden, before returning to Spain after his funeral.

 Following her departure, Annie is often contacted and mentioned by her relatives, many of whom go to stay with her during times of crisis.
 Diane goes to stay with Annie after she takes ill and stays for two months.
 Following Victoria's rape, Victoria and Robert go on holiday but lie and say that Annie is ill and they need to look after her.
 Months later, Victoria receives a phone call from Diane with news that Annie has died peacefully at the age of 100 on 28 August 2020, Victoria then heads down south to meet some distant cousins, to arrange Annie's funeral.
 Her ashes were scattered by Victoria over the fields that once belonged to 'Emmerdale Farm'.

+In February 2026, Robert finds the old Emmerdale Farm stone in Annie's field and mentions to Aaron Dingle that Annie touched that stone many times over the years.